openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 ```

 After the successful completion of the job the applications can be scaled up to verify the migration of volumes.
 Once the application is up new `csivolume` CR will be generated for the volume.

+## Infrastructure Needed

+- Kubernetes version should be 1.14 or above.
+- OpenEBS version should be 1.3 or above.
+- CSPC operator should be installed.
+- CStor CSI operator should be installed.